 In making armoured cars, different parts of the car including the doors, interiors, body, and even the tyres are modified to provide protection against missiles, bullets and other dangerous projectiles.
 The tyres of a car provide stability and support; but in armoured cars, they do much more!

 Rather than call armoured tyres bulletproof, the correct terminology is to call them ‘run flat tyres’ (RFT).
 A bullet can penetrate anything, depending on its size and speed.
 The primary purpose of a bulletproof tyre manufacturer is to make a tyre that can stop or deflect a bullet as well as remain functional for a period of time even after being hit.

-The overall purpose of an armoured car is protected.
-It is also protection to individuals if the tyres can still run to take them away from a danger zone, even after being punctured.
-This is where run flat tyres are an important upgrade in armoured cars.
+The overall purpose of an armoured car is protection.
+It is also protection for individuals if the tyres can still run to take them away from a danger zone, even after being punctured.
+This is where run-flat tyres are an important upgrade in armoured cars.

-A run flat tyre is a pneumatic vehicle tyre designed to resist the deflation effects when punctured and keeps the vehicle moving at reduced speed for a limited distance.
+A run-flat tyre is a pneumatic vehicle tyre designed to resist the deflation effects when punctured and keep the vehicle moving at a reduced speed for a limited distance.
 The speed is often under 56mph for a distance that ranges from 10miles to 50miles depending on armoured vehicle type and manufacturer.
-Once flattened, a run flat tyre is capable of providing a roller/band within the tyre and also securing the tyre on the rim.
+Once flattened, a run-flat tyre is capable of providing a roller/band within the tyre and also securing the tyre on the rim.
 With the tyre safely on the rim, the vehicle is still able to have traction allowing the vehicle to continue to drive away from the “danger zone”- i.e the point where it is punctured or flattened.

 Types Of Bulletproof Tyres

-Bulletproof tyres, or better said, run flat tyres come in various designs which determines their level of resistance to bullets and other harmful projectiles.
+Bulletproof tyres, or better said, run-flat tyres come in various designs which determine their level of resistance to bullets and other harmful projectiles.
 These are;

 - Tyre Made Of Durable Thick Rubber